GT5670/RHTAP-new-gitops/docs/pipelines.md

 * JFrog Artifactory
 |===

-=== Target users of {ProductShortName}

-{ProductShortName} is designed for platform engineers, application developers, and security teams who aim to enhance the security and efficiency of their software supply chains.
-It is suitable for organizations establishing a new CI/CD process or optimizing an existing one.

-== How {ProductShortName} works
+== How it works

-{ProductShortName} secures and streamlines DevSecOps CI/CD workflows by integrating security throughout the development process:
+{ProductShortName} integrates security at every step of the DevSecOps workflow:

-* *Start with secure templates:* Select pre-built templates in {RHDHLongName} {RHDHShortName} to create your application.
-These templates include code repositories, documentation, and CI/CD pipelines.
+* *Start with secure templates:* Leverage pre-built templates from {RHDHLongName} ({RHDHShortName}) for a secure foundation.
+These templates include code repositories, documentation, and pre-configured CI/CD pipelines.

-* *Develop and modify code:* After creating the application, modify the code.
-Each code change triggers a pipeline run that performs security checks, including artifact signing, vulnerability scanning, and Software Bill of Materials (SBOM) generation.
+* *Develop and modify code:* Modify your code after creating the application.
+Each code change triggers a pipeline run that automatically performs security checks, including artifact signing, vulnerability scanning, and SBOM generation.

-* *Managed deployment:* From development to production, {ProductShortName} enforces security policies through Enterprise Contracts (EC), ensuring only compliant builds are deployed.
+* *Managed deployment:* {ProductShortName} enforces security policies throughout the development lifecycle, from development to production, using Enterprise Contracts (EC).
+This ensures that only compliant builds are deployed.

 [role="_additional-resources"]
 .Next step